simonspa/peary/README.md

   There are two compilation targets set up:

   * `peary` uses the latest Ubuntu LTS image from Dockerhub, installs the build dependencies and builds the software package
   * `peary-zynq` uses Gitlab CI runners with the `zynq` tag attached which will execute the job on one of our configured Gitlab CI instances running on the ZC706 Zynq boards with Poky Linux.
-This job ensures, the project builds fine under the target architecture `armv7l` and on the Poku distribution used.
+This job ensures, the project builds fine under the target architecture `armv7l` and on the Poky distribution used.

 ### General Considerations